selcukkubur/katfukui.com/_posts/2017-01-16-productivity.md

 I've found that jotting down important conversations, questions, and marinating thoughts with links to documents, conversations, and pull requests helps me jump back in the next day.

 ### Validating your work
 So I've got a log of my daily accomplishments and goals.
 How does self-validation play a role in keeping a journal?
-It may feel like a mundane chore, but the sum of every day's work reminds me that I'm growing everyday and that I SLAY.
+It may feel like a mundane chore, but the sum of every day's work reminds me that I really am growing and that I SLAY.

 The confidence I get from life logging and creating actionable items keeps me motivated and focused.
 Even the seemingly small victories is worth writing down, like...